awsdocs/amazon-rds-user-guide/doc_source/AuroraMySQL.Migrating.RDSMySQL.Import.md

 ## CLI<a name="USER_ImportAuroraCluster.CLI"></a>

 You can migrate a DB snapshot of an Amazon RDS MySQL DB instance to create an Aurora DB cluster\.
 The new DB cluster is then populated with the data from the DB snapshot\.
-The DB snapshot must come from an Amazon RDS DB instance running MySQL 5\.6\.
+The DB snapshot must come from an Amazon RDS DB instance running MySQL version 5\.6 or 5\.7\.
 For more information, see [Creating a DB Snapshot](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_CreateSnapshot.html)\.

 If the DB snapshot is not in the AWS Region where you want to locate your data, copy the DB snapshot to that region\.
 For more information, see [Copying a DB Snapshot](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_CopySnapshot.html)\.